Lloyds Bank Foundation for England & Wales

 Key Takeaways for Grant Writers

-• Core Funding Focus: Foundation exclusively provides unrestricted funding - emphasize how core support will strengthen your organization's foundation
+• Core Funding Focus: Foundation exclusively provides unrestricted funding - emphasise how core support will strengthen your organisation's foundation

-• Size Matters: Target sweet spot of £25,000-£500,000 annual income organizations where their funding makes greatest impact
+• Size Matters: Target sweet spot of £25,000-£500,000 annual income organisations where their funding makes greatest impact

 • Complex Issues: Demonstrate deep understanding of complex barriers faced by your beneficiaries rather than simple service delivery